Chintub99/HTML/README.md

 # HTML
-a code repo for HTML series at you tube.
+a code repo for HTML series at 'chai aur code' you tube channel.